mckennapsean/scorrplot/README.md

 Code Dependencies
 -----------------

-The **s-CorrPlot** has been implemented within a proof of concept prototype: *Gyroscope*.
-The proof of concept is integrated within the R statistical framework for data input and output.
-The *Gyroscope* code is written in C++ and OpenGL.
+The **s-CorrPlot** has been implemented within a proof of concept prototype, *scorr*.
+The proof of concept is integrated within the R statistical framework for data input and output, but the remainder of the code is written in C++ and OpenGL.

 The source code has been compiled and tested on both Mac OS X and Linux.

-To compile *Gyroscope* through R, the following components must be installed:
+To compile the *scorr* through R, the following components must be installed:

 -  **R** ([version 2.10 or newer](http://www.r-project.org/))
 -  **Xcode** (for *Mac*, [install Xcode](https://developer.apple.com/xcode/) and [download command line tools](https://developer.apple.com/support/xcode/))